microsoft/AzureAppForMicrosoftTeams/Documentation.md

 ## Prerequisites & limitations
 Being a private preview, Azure app has certain limitations as detailed below.
 We will continue to invest in the app to remove some of these constraints.
 ```
-> [!NOTE]
+**NOTE:**
-> * Azure app posts notifications for metric alerts.
+* Azure app posts notifications for metric alerts.
 Support for 'activity log' and 'log alerts' will added soon.
-> * Alerts with multiple conditions or a single metric alert with multiple dimensions are not supported.
+* Alerts with multiple conditions or a single metric alert with multiple dimensions are not supported.
-> * Azure app supports [Common alert schema](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-common-schema) notifications only.
+* Azure app supports [Common alert schema](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-common-schema) notifications only.
-> * Need to add a point on user id in ADO.
+* Need to add a point on user id in ADO.
 WIll have to frame accordingly.
 ```

 ## Add the Azure app to your team